pachyderm/docs/content/latest/deploy-manage/deploy/rbac.md

 ## Resolving RBAC Permissions on GKE

-When you deploy Pachyderm on GKE, you might see the following error:
+When you deploy MLDM on GKE, you might see the following error:

 ```s
 Error from server (Forbidden): error when creating "STDIN": clusterroles.rbac.authorization.k8s.io "pachyderm" is forbidden: attempt to grant extra privileges: